secondmind-labs/trieste/de-autoresearch/instructions.md

 A small time improvement that adds 20 lines of hacky code?
 Probably not worth it.
 A small time improvement from deleting code?
 Definitely keep.
 An improvement of ~0 but much simpler code?
 Keep.

+Improvements must aim to maximise GPU utilisation without VRAM OOM.
+Furthermore, aim to vectorise the ensemble still using Keras, if possible, before attempting to bypass Keras and implement a custom tf.function epoch loop.

+An analysis has been conducted in the past to compare execution of Deep Ensemble training on TPU vs GPU.
+The results are collected on the following in-scope files:

+- TPU_PERFORMANCE_SUMMARY.md
+- TPU_PERFORMANCE_ANALYSIS.md
+- TFP_TPU_ISSUES.md
+- GPU_VS_TPU_TFP_EXPLANATION.md

 ### What you can do

 - **You must only improve performance by changing the project Deep Ensemble's internal implementation**.
+- Use the TPU vs GPU analysis files to gather ideas and think about possible improvements

 ### What you cannot do

 - Do not attempt to change the model public API, because other model types and the project in its entirety depend on it.
 - Modify any of the files in this directory (e.g. `data.py`, `train.py` etc.).
-Preventing the modification of `train.py` means that all improvements must come from the code, not the model hyperparameters.
+Preventing the modification of `train.py` means that all improvements must come from the code, not by changing model hyperparameters/configuration.
+- Alter the architecture in a way that does not support the configuration, hyperparameters, callbacks the implementation currently supports
+- Optimise performance specifically for the given training set and architecture (e.g. 625 steps, 10 ensembles etc), improvements must be generally valid
+- Apply optimisations suggested in the TPU vs GPU analysis files which specifically apply to TPU and not GPUs, based on your understanding of the architectural differences between these two accelerators

 ## Experimentation